PhilippJunk/homelette/README.md

 ## Examples

-There is a series of seven tutorials available demonstrating the use and extension of our homology modelling interface.
+There is a series of eight tutorials available demonstrating the use and extension of our homology modelling interface.
 Tutorials are available on our [documentation webpage](https://homelette.readthedocs.io/) or as interactive Jupyter Notebooks in our Docker image or in `homelette/examples`.

 ## License